 As you might suspect, influencers with mega audiences often charge more.
-You’ll see a direct correlation between compensation and audience size.
+Kim Kardashian, for example, who has 306M followers on Instagram, charges $300,000-$500,000 for one endorsement.
+While her pay scale is certainly on the high end, it does show a direct correlation between compensation and audience size.

 Type of content

 Different types of content require different time commitments.
-A Twitter image costs less than a video.
-A product review costs less than an ebook.
+A Twitter image is cheaper than a video.
+A product review is cheaper than an e-book.
 The more work it takes to create the content, the higher the cost.

-If you find an influencer that really connects with your audience, you may want the influencer to work with your brand exclusively.
-If that’s the case, an influencer must sign a non-compete agreement and receive compensation that makes up for potentially lost income.
+If you find an influencer that connects with your audience, you may want the influencer to work with your brand exclusively.
+If that’s the case, an influencer must sign a non-compete agreement and receive compensation that makes up for potential lost income.

 How much do Twitter influencers charge?

-Twitter influencers are actually the most affordable option for a brand.
+Twitter influencers are the most affordable option for a brand.
 For a few hundred dollars, an influencer can craft a tweet with the appropriate tags and hashtags.
-IZEA has analyzed influencer compensation and offers specific details.
+IZEA has analyzed influencer compensation through our platform for the past eight years and offers specific details.